 While the recommendations from the Centers for Disease Control and the World Health Organization, such as social distancing, wearing a face covering, and good hand hygiene have helped protect seniors and slow the spread, there are negative repercussions as well.
 Social isolation brought on by the pandemic has led to an increase in mental and physical health issues in seniors, exacerbating conditions that were already concerning in the elderly population.

-To help seniors maintain mental and physical health during the pandemic, Visiting Care Giving Services, providers of elderly care in St. Charles, MO and the surrounding areas, recommends that families are on the lookout for the following signs that may indicate a senior loved one is struggling:
+To help seniors maintain mental and physical health during COVID-19, Visiting Care Giving Services, providers of elderly care in St. Charles, MO and the surrounding areas, recommends that families are on the lookout for the following signs that may indicate a senior loved one is struggling:

 While it’s natural to feel stress and anxiety, particularly during a year that has been full of so many challenges, learning healthy ways to cope with and manage stress are important – not just during the pandemic, but through all situations that life presents.
 The following are suggestions that can help a senior loved one manage stress and prioritize mental and physical health: